 Parallel reading required.
 Three hours per week.
-Three quar-

-ter hours credit.
+Three quarter hours credit.
 Elective.

-EDUCATION 212 (Educational Psychology): Psychological principles involved in teaching and learning, contributions of experimental psychologists to education, psychological approaches to child study, and individual differences with which that teacher has to deal.
+EDUCATION 212 (Educational Psychology): Psychological principles involved in teaching and learning, contributions of experimental psychologists to education, psychological approaches to child study, and individual differences with which the teacher has to deal.